The General Catalyst Award for Travel Innovation

 The winner of the General Catalyst Award for Travel Innovation will be selected from among the Travel Innovation Summit finalists* meeting the eligibility criteria (below).
 The award will go to the company with the highest numerical score, from either the startup or emerging category.

-- Startup or emerging category company
+- Startup or emerging company (came into existence November 16, 2012 or later)

-- Not currently in General Catalyst's portfolio
+- Not currently funded by General Catalyst

 The bridge loan will convert to equity when the company raises their next round.
 Companies currently in General Catalyst's portfolio are not eligible and will be excluded from the selection process.